anythingcodes/rollbot-slack-dice/README.md

-# node-slash-command
+# rollbot-slack-dice

-A basic [Slack slash command](https://api.slack.com/slash-commands) in node.js for running on the [Beep Boop](https://beepboophq.com) platform.
-It can run on any platform as long as the following environment variables are provided:
+A [Slack slash command](https://api.slack.com/slash-commands)written in Node.js for rolling dice in dice notation (e.g. `3d6 + 3`).
+Call with `/roll` to display results publicly or `/rollprivate` to keep results private.

+### _Instructions forthcoming — stay tuned!_

+Provide the following environment variables:

 + `PORT` - the port to start the http server on
 + `SLACK_VERIFY_TOKEN` - the verify token for your Slack slash commands

-Exposes a `/beepboop` route that is intended to power a Slack slash command.